 For Macs and TVs

-This process also works with a Mac so you can share to an AirPlay display.
+This process also works with a Mac so you can share to an AirPlay display or compatible device, like a Roku.
 If that option is available to you, you'll see the icon on the bar at the top of the screen and then you just click to share your Mac screen with your TV.
 Again, that gets Zoom onto the big screen.

 This option also works if you have a recent television that supports AirPlay.
 There aren't a huge number that do, but if you have a recent Samsung TV, for example (like a 2019 model) then you could be in luck.
 A full list of supported TVs can be found here.
 As above, you can then AirPlay Zoom on your phone to your TV - remembering to share the screen before you open the Zoom app.

 Chromecast provides an ideal bridge between a device - your phone or PC - and the television.
 The Chromecast dongle connects to the TV via an HDMI giving you a way to control what you watch.
 Normally this would be Netflix or Disney+, but it also supports screen mirroring from Android phones, the Chrome browser or ChromeOS (Chromebooks).

 You'll have to find the cast option, with the casting logo (a box with what looks like a Wi-Fi logo in the corner) - which you'll see in Chrome the browser (on all platforms), the menu on ChromeOS, or on your phone.
 Android manufacturers all have a different name for it: Pixel, Sony, Xiaomi and others say "cast", Samsung calls it Smart View, Huawei calls it Wireless Projection, others have other names, but most recent phones can do it and you'll find it in the quick settings menu at the top of your phone.